 He specialises in clinical work and advocacy for mental health in men, women and children around pregnancy and early family life.

-Matthew is a passionate and engaging science communicator, regularly speaking at conferences and seminars, and running groups and workshops in community, institutional and corporate settings.
+Matthew is a passionate and engaging science communicator, regularly speaking at conferences and seminars, and running groups and workshops in community and institutional settings.

-During a previous Clinton presidency Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue 4 years running, around a fifth of his life at the time.
+During a past Clinton presidency Dr Roberts was Musical Director for his Medical School’s Student Comedy Revue 4 years running, around a fifth of his life at the time.